 4. Do the ParTNers for Health plans meet the health care reform law's minimum value requirements?

 Yes, all ParTNers for Health plans meet this requirement.
 A health plan meets this standard if it is designed to pay at least 60% of the total cost of medical services for a standard population.

 5. Where can I find a copy of the Summary of Benefits and Coverage?

 On the Benefits Administration website.

-6. If I drop my health coverage during the fall enrollment period am I subject to the health care reform law's penalty for not having coverage in 2014?
+6. If I drop my health coverage during the fall annual enrollment period am I subject to the health care reform law's penalty for not having coverage in 2014?

 To avoid the fee in 2014 you need insurance that qualifies as minimum essential coverage.

 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
 Ask your employer for information about the Marketplace or log on to Healthcare.gov.

 8. Can I get insurance through the Marketplace?